Weather-Beats/weatherBeats/README.md

 <!-- Write me a description of the pipeline -->
 The user enters a city name and clicks the search button.
 The city name is sent to the server and the server makes a request to the OpenWeatherMap API to get the current weather.
 The server then makes a request to the Spotify API to get a playlist based on the weather.
 The server then sends the weather and playlist to the client.
 The client then displays the weather and playlist to the user.

-However, the current pipeline uses a database with all the required data instead of making requests to the APIs.
-The server makes a request to the database to get the weather and playlist.
-The server then sends the weather and playlist to the client.
+However, the current pipeline uses a database for the Spotify music data.
+The server makes a request to the database to get the playlist.
+The server then sends the playlist to the client.
 The client then displays the weather and playlist to the user.
+The weather data and weather to mood mapping is all done through API.

 ## Motivation
 We created this project to help users find music based on the weather.
 We wanted to create a fun and interactive way for users to find music that fits their mood.